-SFRS(I) 7:35B(a)(b),

-For amount due from subsidiaries (Note 22), Board of Directors has taken into account information that it has available internally about these subsidiaries' past, current and expected operating performance and cash flow position.
-Board of Directors monitors and assess at each reporting date on any indicator of significant increase in credit risk on the amount due from the respective subsidiaries, by considering their performance ratio and any default in external debts.
+SFRS(I) 7:35B(a)(b), 35F For amount due from subsidiaries (Note $\underline{21}$), the directors have taken into account information that it has available internally about these subsidiaries' past, current and expected operating performance and cash flow position.
+The directors monitor and assess at each reporting date for any indicator of significant increase in credit risk on the amount due from the respective subsidiaries, by considering their performance ratio and any default in external debts.
 The risk of default is considered to be minimal as these subsidiaries have sufficient liquid assets and cash to repay their debts.
 Therefore, amount due from subsidiaries has been measured based on 12-month expected credit loss model and subject to immaterial credit loss.